 As a fully integrated biopharma company Biocon delivers innovative solutions, across discovery, development and commercialization of biopharmaceuticals value chain, leveraging the cutting edge science, cost-effective drug development capabilities and global scale manufacturing capacities, in order to move ideas to market.

-Biocon, recognized as the largest Indian Insulins company, has several innovations to its credit, including world's first Pichia based recombinant human Insulin, INSUGEN®, insulin analog Glargine, BASALOG®, and India's first indigenously produced monoclonal antibody BioMAb-EGFR® for head & neck cancer.
+Biocon, recognized as the largest Indian Insulins company, has several innovations to its credit, including an indigenous recombinant human insulin based on proprietary fermentation technology, INSUGEN®, insulin analog Glargine, BASALOG®, and India's first indigenously produced monoclonal antibody BioMAb-EGFR® for head & neck cancer.
 Biocon launched its second novel biologic, ALZUMAb™, a 'first in class' anti-CD6 monoclonal antibody, for the treatment of chronic plaque psoriasis in India, in 2013.
 CANMAb™, trastuzumab for the treatment of HER2-positive metastatic breast cancer developed jointly by Biocon and Mylan under a global partnership, has been launched in India in 2014.
 INSUPen® based on German technology, is a next generation insulin delivery device introduced in India by Biocon.

 The Company’s aspiration to become a US $ 1 billion company by FY 18 is fuelled by five powerful growth accelerators, with a focus on emerging markets, these are Small Molecules, Biosimilars, Branded Formulations, Novel Molecules, and Research Services.